dhruvbpatel/Image-Blur-Classification/README.md

 by [Dhruv Patel]([Github](https://github.com/dhruvbpatel/))

 **Problem Statement:**
-	Image quality detection has always been an arduous problem to solve in computer vision.
-In this assignment you have to come up with features and models to build a classifier which will predict whether a given image is blurred.
+	Image quality detection has always been an arduous problem to solve in computer vision.In this project, We will  come up with features and models to build a classifier which will predict whether a given image is blurred.

 DataSet Link: [CERTH_ImageBlurDataset](http://mklab.iti.gr/files/imageblur/CERTH_ImageBlurDataset.zip)
 -